Jason Lezak

-Jason Edward Lezak (born November 12, 1975) is an American former competitive swimmer and swimming executive.
-As a swimmer, Lezak specialized in the 50-meter and 100-meter freestyle races.
-His pro career lasted for nearly fifteen years, spanning four Olympic games and eight Olympic medals.
+Jason Edward Lezak (born November 12, 1975) is an American former competitive swimmer and swimming executive who competed for the University of California, Santa Barbara.
+Lezak specialized in the 50 and 100-meter freestyle races, and represented the United States in four Olympic Games where he won eight Olympic medals.

-Lezak is best known for his performance at the 2008 Summer Olympics as the anchor for the United States during the men's 4×100-meter freestyle relay.
-It is widely considered to be one of the greatest Olympic swimming relay races of all-time.
+Lezak is known for his performance at the 2008 Summer Olympics as the anchor for the United States during the men's 4×100-meter freestyle relay, where his time of 46.06 seconds was the fastest 100 m freestyle split recorded to that date.
+Several sports historians and journalists considered the event one of the greatest and most memorable efforts by an American relay team of that era.

-Currently, Lezak serves as the general manager of the Cali Condors, which is part of the International Swimming League.
+Lezak has served as the general manager of the Cali Condors, which is part of the International Swimming League.

-Personal life
+Early life and swimming

 Lezak was born in Irvine, California, the son of Linda (née Mann), a former elementary school science teacher, and David Lezak, a former leather goods salesman.
 He is Jewish.
 The name Lezak is pronounced Leh-Zhack and is Polish (short e).
-Lezak attended El Camino Real Elementary School (now Woodbury Elementary School) and Irvine High School, as well as the University of California, Santa Barbara.
-He swam for the UC Santa Barbara Gauchos swimming and diving team from 1995 to 1998.
-Lezak currently lives in Orange County, California with his wife Danielle and 3 kids.
+Lezak attended El Camino Real Elementary School (now Woodbury Elementary School) and Irvine High School.

-Swimming career
+Lezak trained and competed with the Irvine Novaquatics Swim Club under Dave Salo by 2000, subsequent to his collegiate swimming years.
+He swam with the Novaquatics during his high school years according to a few sources.

-Olympics
+Lezak attended Irvine High School, graduating in 1994, and swam for the Irvine High School Vaquero's swimming program, a strong team under Coach Ken Dory who was in his seventh year as the team's coach in 1994.
+In 1993, the Irvine High swim team were Champions of the Sea View League and placed third in the CIF Division II Championship, but did not place second in the CIF Southern Section Championships until the 1998 and 1999 season and did not place first until the 2000-2001 seasons, after Lezak's tenure with the team.
+Lezak was twice an All American as a high school swimmer, and had finished in the top four in the CIF Section Championships in the 100 and 50-yard freestyle events.